 Hosting a virtual event is no joke.
-When you’re hosting a live event where people can jump in and out as they please, maintaining a person’s attention span takes more than a celebrity face.
-A celebrity face helps, but an engaging host can do much more.
-This article is specifically written to equip you - the reader - with tools that make you an engaging host.
+When you’re hosting a live event where people can jump in and out as they please, a celebrity face might help in maintaining a person’s attention span, but interactions with the audience are much more sustainable.

 If the event is rather large (upwards of 20 people) this method of opening can be cumbersome and difficult to keep track of.
 To learn about methods that engage large groups of users, keep reading!